What is mediation?

 What are the advantages of mediation?

-• You know your family unit better than any judge ever will.
+• Flexible outcomes.
+There is a range of potential outcomes available to parties in mediation.
+The court often has limited options, whereas mediation allows the parties to come up with more creative solutions.
+You know your family unit better than any judge ever will.
 You can tailor your custody schedule to meet your unique family needs and be creative when designing the schedules.

 What will happen in mediation?